UST-MICO/docs/tutorials/02-manage-service.rst

 Manage service interfaces
 -------------------------

-The :term:`service interfaces <Service Interface>` are used to map the open ports of the service docker container to ports of the kubernetes service.
+The :term:`service interfaces <Service Interface>` are used to map the open ports of the service docker container to ports of the :term:`Kubernetes service <Kubernetes Service>`.

-.. todo:: link kubernetes service to glossar or somewhere

 To add a new service interface click on the :guilabel:`Provides` button in the :ref:`service detail <service-detail-manage>` page.